Inertia05/CS611ObjectOrientedClassProjects2025Fa/README.md

 Game.java - This class manages the overall game loop.

+GameStats.java - This class tracks and displays game statistics for each player.

 DotsAndBoxesGame.java - A subclass of Game that implements the game logic for Dots and Boxes.

 PuzzleGame.java - A subclass of Game that implements the game logic for the sliding puzzle.